mkstp/tukey/index.md

 With this layout, there are now multiple ways to type the same thing.
 That's both a blessing and a curse.
 In a word like 'follow' for example, you might choose to type the first 'o' with your right hand, and the other 'o' with your left hand.
 Whatever you decide, Tukey requires that you make the extra effort to train your muscle memory word by word which is mentally exhausting while starting out.
 And so the learning curve for Tukey is very steep.
 But the reward, even at speeds of 40wpm, is arguably one of the smoothest typing experiences out there.

-## The Tukey Keyboard Layout - SYMBOLS LAYER
+## The Tukey Keyboard Layer 2 - SYMBOLS

 ![image](symbols_layout.png)